 The LEC’s jurisdiction is Public Officers Law §§ 73, 73-a and 74 as those statutes apply to members and employees of the legislature, and the provisions of § 73-a to candidates for state legislative office.
 The duties of the LEC include the issuance of advisory opinions; review of Annual Statements of Financial Disclosure filed by legislative members, legislative employees and candidates for legislative office; and statutorily mandated ethics training at the request of the legislature.

-Investigations of violations of Public Officers Law §§ 73, 73-a and 74 by legislators and legislative employees are conducted by the Joint Commission on Public Ethics.
+Investigations of violations of Public Officers Law §§ 73, 73-a and 74 by legislators and legislative employees are conducted by the Commission on Ethics and Lobbying in Government.

 Alfred E. Smith State Office Building, Suite 1431